 \subsection{Token-level comparisons}

-In this section, we include visualizations of the top-3 tokens for both the soft-thinking and argmax decoding methods.
-We visualize the top-3 across 5 chosen problem instances (see \Cref{app:eval-problems} for mode details) for both the step with highest and lowest KL divergence.
+In this section, we include visualizations of the top-3 tokens for both the Soft Thinking and argmax decoding methods.
+We visualize the top-3 across 5 chosen problem instances (see \Cref{app:eval-problems} for more details) for both the step with highest and lowest KL divergence.
 Results show that superposition is often being performed on tokens which do not have a meaningful relationship to the problem at hand.